cpliakas/cpliakas.github.io/_posts/2013-12-03-why-jekyl-and-not-drupal.markdown

 writing by spending less time maintaining the blog platform.
 The secondary reason is that I love to learn and enjoy challenging my own conclusions.
-One of the most dangerous things you can do in my line of work is reject other tools based on biased assumptions, because everything looks like a nail when all you have is a hammer.
+One of the most dangerous things you can do in my line of work is reject other tools based on biased assumptions, because <a href="http://en.wikipedia.org/wiki/Law_of_the_instrument" title="Maslow's hammer" target="_blank">everything looks like a nail when all you have is a hammer</a>.
 Drupal can be configured as an excellent blogging platform, however evaluating the right tool for the job must also account for the people using it and the context in which it is being leveraged.

 Jekyll is a command line tool that converts templates and text files into flat HTML pages which is how it eliminates the maintenance headaches of any database driven website.
-My design skills are equivalent to a kindergartner drawing a blue duck with crayons, so it also helps to have a blank canvas where I can use front end frameworks as they are documented without the overhead of integrating them into a Drupal theme.
+My design skills are equivalent to
+<a href="http://www.youtube.com/watch?v=kp2skYYA2B4" title="Clip from Billy Madison" target="_blank">a first grader drawing a blue duck with crayons</a>,
+so it also helps to have a blank canvas where I can use front end frameworks as they are documented without the overhead of integrating them into a Drupal theme.